paulkass/jira-vim/README.md

 With Vim-Plug, use:

-    Plug 'paulkass/jira-vim'
+    Plug 'paulkass/jira-vim', { 'do': 'pip install -r requirements.txt' }

 ### Dependencies on Python

-Please compile Vim with python3 for this plugin to function properly.
+Compile Vim with python3 for this plugin to function properly.

-Then install the `requirements.txt` file with pip.
+If you didn't use Plug, then install the `requirements.txt` file with pip.
 Usually the command is

     pip install -r requirements.txt